asnar00/fnf/source/fnf/Hello.fnf.ts.md

 feature Hello extends Feature {
 ```

 And here's the function that does the work; we're returning a number just to show how the code looks.
-We're using the "named result" pattern for various reasons (mainly because it helps make code more composable).

 ```ts
 on hello(name: string) : number {